Skip to main content

 India’s outsourcing industry has invested heavily in data security infrastructure.
 Leading outsourcing providers and staffing companies operate with:

-- SOC 2 Type II compliance: Demonstrates controls over security, availability, processing integrity, confidentiality, and privacy
+• SOC 2 compliance: Demonstrates controls over security, availability, processing integrity, confidentiality, and privacy

 When you hire a dedicated bookkeeper through Zedtreeo, your data stays in your cloud-based accounting platform (QuickBooks Online, Xero, NetSuite).
 The bookkeeper accesses your system via role-based permissions with two-factor authentication.
 Your data never sits on an Indian server—it remains in your chosen cloud environment.